ta543/ta543/README.md

 **Admin Interface for Key Code Management:**
 - Admins use this interface to generate and manage key codes.
 - Admins can specify details such as the trial duration and relevant metadata.
-- Admins can view and manage the status of all key codes (e.g., active, used, or expired) and assign these codes to salespeople.
+- Admins can view the status of all generated key codes and assign these codes to salespeople.

 **Connecting to Backend Services:**
 - The frontend communicates with backend services through an API Gateway.